Parrs Wood High School: Sixth form

 Parrs Wood Sixth Form Centre is part of the school campus.
 It opened in 2000 after the rebuilding of the main school.
 The centre is located in a Grade II listed building independent from the main school.

 Ofsted

 In 2007, an Ofsted inspection showed the school to be lacking in several areas, particularly in KS3 SAT results, and criticised the school management for failure to act to remedy the situation.
 The report reflected that this situation was unacceptable and the school was placed in special measures.
 In February 2010, OFSTED judged the school to be satisfactory and as such no longer required special measures.

 In its most recent inspection, the school was graded as Grade 2 - Good.

 Controversy

+CS Gas Discharge (2007)

 In May 2007, a canister of CS gas was discharged in the science area of Parrs Wood, which resulted in 58 students and staff being taken to hospital.
 The incident was described by Greater Manchester Police as an "idiotic prank".